samkchan815/Z-Stack-Image-Processing-Algorithm/README.md

 # Z-Stack-Image-Processing-Algorithm
 Python algorithm to flatten and merge .czi and .tif images.

+## Purpose
-Goal: Merge and Flatten Z-Stack Images from a folder and outputting a PGP 9.5 image, DAPI image, and PGP 9.5 DAPI overlay image.
+Merge and Flatten Z-Stack Images from a folder and outputting a PGP 9.5 image, DAPI image, and PGP 9.5 DAPI overlay image.

+## Input
-Input: Path of file containing .czi and .tif images to merge and flatten
+Path of file containing .czi and .tif images to merge and flatten

+## Output
-Output: Folder containing PGP 9.5 image, DAPI image, and PGP 9.5 DAPI overlay images for each input image.
+Folder containing PGP 9.5 image, DAPI image, and PGP 9.5 DAPI overlay images for each input image.
 If no folder exists in directory, a folder will be created.

+## Additional Information
 The code for this algorithm runs under the assumption that the image files have the following properties:
 CZI image:
 image array shape: (1, 1, 1, 2, 16, 972, 973, 1)